Alex Culvin

 Alexandra Culvin (born 16 November 1983) is an English sports management lecturer and former women's footballer.
-As a footballer, Culvin played for Leeds, Everton, Doncaster Bellees, AZ Alkmaar, Bristol Academy, and Liverpool, and as an academic, she has worked as a lecturer at the University of Salford and Leeds Beckett University.
+As a footballer, Culvin played for Leeds, Everton, Doncaster Belles, AZ Alkmaar, Bristol Academy, and Liverpool, and as an academic, she has worked as a lecturer at the University of Salford and Leeds Beckett University.

 Football career

 Culvin played predominantly as a full-back.
 In 2004, whilst Culvin was playing for Leeds, she was selected for the England women's under-21 squad.
 Culvin played for Leeds in the 2006 FA Women's Cup final against Arsenal.
 In 2009, whilst Culvin was playing for Everton, she was selected for the Great Britain women's football squad for the 2009 Universiade.
 Culvin later played for AZ Alkmaar in the women's Eredivisie, before signing for Bristol Academy in February 2011.
 She was sent off during Bristol Academy's 2012 FA Cup semi-final against Birmingham City.
-Culvin later played for Liverpool, before being released in October 2012.
+Culvin later played for Liverpool, before retiring in 2012.
 During her career, Culvin played in the UEFA Women's Champions League for Everton, AZ and Bristol Academy.